nbulaj/proxy_fetcher/README.md

 manager.cleanup! # or manager.validate!
 ```

-In order to increase the speed of this operation proxy list validation is performed using Ruby threads.
+In order to increase the performance proxy list validation is performed using Ruby threads.
+By default gem creates a
-By default, gem creates a pool with 10 threads, but you can increase this number by passing threads pool
+pool with 10 threads, but you can increase this number by changing `pool_size` configuration option: `ProxyFetcher.config.pool_size = 50`.
-size to the `#cleanup!` (or `#validate!`) method: `manager.validate!(50)`.
-In that case ProxyFetcher will
-process all the fetched proxies in group of 50 threads.
+Read more in [Proxy validation speed](#proxy-validation-speed) section.

 Get raw proxy URLs as Strings: